 Membership

-The NJPACE Alliance is a coalition of businesses, individuals, agencies, communities, and nonprofits that are supporting the not-for-profit New Jersey PACE Program.
-The aim of the program is to provide the administrative framework required to facilitate PACE projects in New Jersey, projects that benefit property owners, contractors, investors, and communities.
+The NJPACE Alliance is a coalition of businesses, individuals, agencies, communities, and nonprofits supporting the Garden State C-PACE Program, administered by the New Jersey Economic Development Authority (NJEDA).
+The program provides the administrative framework required to facilitate PACE projects in New Jersey, which benefit property owners, contractors, investors, and communities.

 There is no set cost to join the Alliance, but members are expected to contribute in some tangible way to making the program a reality for their community, industry, or sector.
 This contribution could be through co-marketing, in-kind services, or a direct grant or donation.